-Monitoring and Evaluation of SEND
+6.1 Monitoring and Evaluation of SEND

-Regular monitoring of the quality of provision for all pupils including those with SEND follows the schools assessment and monitoring calendar.
-In addition the cycle of Assess, Plan, Do and Review ensures that pupils with SEND have their individual provision reviewed regularly, and at least termly.
+Regular monitoring of the quality of provision for all pupils including those with SEND follows the school's assessment and monitoring calendar and is in line with the IEP cycle.
+In addition, the cycle of Assess, Plan, Do and Review ensures that pupils with SEND have their individual provision reviewed regularly, and at least termly.
 Additional training, advice and support will be provided to teaching staff where necessary in order to facilitate pupil progress and to meet pupil needs.

-Pupil progress is tracked half-termly and where pupils are not making sufficient progress additional information is sought and appropriate action taken.
+Pupil progress is tracked at least twice a year and where pupils are not making sufficient progress additional information is sought and appropriate action taken.

-Supporting Pupils and Families
+6.2 Supporting Pupils and Families